 Policies and processes for the selection and recruitment of VTS personnel should be available.
 This may include minimum entry requirements such as:

-prior skills and knowledge;
+prior skills and knowledge

-maritime experience and education;
+maritime experience and education

-personal suitability characteristics; and
+personal suitability characteristics

-medical fitness requirements.
+medical fitness requirements

 IMO Resolution A.918(22) [5] on the IMO standard marine communication phrases recognises the wide use of the English language for international navigational communications and that where language difficulties arise, English should be used as a common language for navigational purposes.
 Potential candidates should demonstrate using reliable tests they have attained a sufficient level of the language.
-Every candidate attending a C0103 (V-103) model course should have achieved the International English Language Testing System (IELTS) level 5, or its equivalent.
+Every candidate attending a C0103 model course should have achieved the International English Language Testing System (IELTS) level 5, or its equivalent.

-It is important that a VTS provider assesses the suitability of candidates to perform the required VTS tasks.
-The selection process may include assessing personal attributes, aptitude testing, assessment of prior learning and satisfying the medical/physical requirements.
+The selection process should provide a mechanism for a VTS provider to assesses the suitability of candidates to perform the required VTS tasks.
+This may include assessing personal attributes, aptitude testing, assessment of prior learning and satisfying the medical/physical requirements.

 Personal attributes

-Personal attributes are an important component of the selection process, and the following elements should be assessed when determining the suitability of a candidate:
+Personal attributes to be considered during the selection process include:

-Personality as a prediction of future behaviour
+Personality as a prediction of future workplace behaviour, including reliability, teamwork, and adaptability.

-Behaviour, whereby candidates should at a minimum show an appropriate sense of responsibility, demonstrate independence as well as having a willingness to co-operate with others as part of a team.
+Behaviour, where candidates should demonstrate a strong sense of responsibility, the ability to work independently, and a willingness to collaborate effectively as part of a team.

 Aptitude/psychometric testing